Qiskit/qiskit-ibm-runtime/docs/how_to/options.rst

     with Session(service=service, backend="ibmq_qasm_simulator"):
         estimator = Estimator(options=options)

-You can also overwrite options for individual job.
-In the following code example, the job will run with 4000 shots instead of 1000:
+You can also overwrite specific options for a job when calling ``run()``.
+In the following code example, the job will run with optimization level 1 and 4000 shots (instead of 1000):

 .. code-block:: python